Sergio-D-Vico-Pineda/MonerpyV2/README.md

 ### Tables Used
 - `families`: Grouping of users.
-- `users`: Belongs to a family.
+- `users`: Can belong to a family.
 Has roles.
 - `accounts`: Linked to families.
 Tracks type and balance.
 - `account_balances`: Daily balance tracking.
 - `categories`: Hierarchical spending categories.